Top New Year’s Travel Resolutions

 Every year I tell myself to go on big travel adventures and places I’ve never been such as Cape Town, Melbourne or Peru.
-But in the end I just do half of places I want to visit.
+But in the end, I just do half of the places I want to visit.
 But in 2018 it will be different.
 The Philippines are on my bucket list for so long and I finally want to make it happen now.
 But this resolution is not just for 2018.
 I want to make it my goal for every year: at least one big adventure a year!

 By the way, the Philippines are already booked!
 So don’t miss out to follow me on Instagram in the next weeks to read more about the beautiful country with the 7.000 islands.

 2. Eat healthier